Deepak-technical/MS_Engage-2022-MR-System/README.md

 3. Get your API key from https://www.themoviedb.org/.
 (Refer the above section on how to get the API key) OR It is provieded not need(if you want you can create it)
+   Do not worry my api key is given so no need to install it

-4. Replace YOUR_API_KEY in required places of static/recommend.js file and hit save.
+4. Replace YOUR_API_KEY in required places of static/recommend.js file and hit save. if you make own api key the !!!
+DO not att it is already given

 5. Open your terminal/command prompt from your project directory and run the file main.py by executing the command python app.py.